Habeeb142/VLearn/README.md

     The first one is copy and paste text to extract and The second is to take a snapshot of a page then our AI extracts the texts.

-Once texts are been extracted, the onload function in the fill in the gap compnents generates all the available word to use for the exercise
+Once texts are been extracted, the onload function in the fill-the-gap components generates all the available word to use for the exercise

+##  Memorize on the move Tab
+This Tab allow user to input some definations in an input box and our AI reads the words for the user and wait for the user to also read out the defibation...It tells the user if he is wrong or right...You can only proceed when you are right